-Fixed Time observations have special scheduling requirements: phase-dependent observations of a binary system, or coordinated multi-wavelength observations, a sequence of observations separated by a time interval, such as three observations with each one separated by two weeks, are examples.
+Fixed Time observations have special scheduling requirements: phase-dependent observations of a binary system, coordinated multi-wavelength observations, or a sequence of observations separated by a time interval, are examples.
 Such observations reduce scheduling efficiency, because the spacecraft must be pointing towards a particular source at a particular time.